titouanriot/projetArchiMicro/README.md

 ## How to deploy the APP in PROD

+The Docker has been developed using differents Operating Systems, MacOS 13.3.1 and Windows 10 22H2.
 You MUST have a Docker version installed on your machine.
 At the root of the project (same location as the docker-compose.yml file), you must create a file called `.env` in which you have to put the different information inside :